lneuhaus/pyrpl/docs/source/user_guide/tutorial/tutorial.rst

 Demodulation of a signal means convolving it with a sine and cosine at the 'carrier frequency'.
-The two resulting signals are usually low-pass filtered and called 'quadrature I' and and 'quadrature Q'.
+The two resulting signals are usually low-pass filtered and called 'quadrature I' and 'quadrature Q'.
 Based on this simple idea, the IQ module of pyrpl can implement several functionalities, depending on the particular setting of the various registers.
 In most cases, the configuration can be completely carried